bernardogoltz/drawing-app/README.md

 ## Technologies and Sources.
-I created this simple app using canvas API ```<canvas id="canvas"></canvas>``` , which is using in animations, draws, sketchs, games, data visualization and a couple of other things.
-To use this API, we need to get the canvas element using ```document.getElementById()``` and give the apropriate context - the thing on which the drawing will be rendered.
-After learned how the canvas api work watching some videos like <a href="https://www.youtube.com/watch?v=3GqUM4mEYKA&t=225s&ab_channel=DevEd">Learn HTML5 Canvas By Creating A Drawing App | HTML Canvas Tutorial</a> and <a href="https://www.youtube.com/watch?v=3PHXvlpOkf4&t=8499s&ab_channel=freeCodeCamp.org">FreeCodeCampJ JavaScript Projects </a>, I tried to design my own app, like always i have been wishing to find on internet.
+I created this simple app using canvas API ```<canvas id="canvas"></canvas>``` , which is used in animations, drawings, sketches, games, data visualization and a few other things.
+To use this API, we need to get the canvas element using ```document.getElementById()``` and give the appropriate context - where the drawing will be rendered.
+After learning how the canvas api works by watching some videos like <a href="https://www.youtube.com/watch?v=3GqUM4mEYKA&t=225s&ab_channel=DevEd">Learn HTML5 Canvas By Creating A Drawing App | HTML Canvas Tutorial</a> and <a href="https://www.youtube.com/watch?v=3PHXvlpOkf4&t=8499s&ab_channel=freeCodeCamp.org">FreeCodeCampJ JavaScript Projects </a>, I tried to design my own app, like I always wished to find on the internet.

+Special thanks to my girlfriend Fernanda who helped me with this little text.